jcoughlan/AndroidLibSpotifyWrapper/README.md

 *Login->ShowPlaylists->SelectPlaylist->ViewSongDetails->PlaySong

 The app isnt aimed at providing a particularly good user experience but rather a type of Spotify HelloWorld to showcase the integration with libSpotify, and make it easy for others to copy,  as I don't believe there is a fully fledged libSpotify wrapper available for Android yet.

+KNOWN ISSUES:

+*Regular Spotify Library crashes-> Not sure why this is happening but its not a huge concern as of yet.
+*'Service leaked' Android Error-> Looking into this .

 DONE SO FAR: